 7.2 This Association can also be financed with incomes derived by commercial activities of limited extent, addressed to members or third parties.

-7.4.
-Membership fees, which are determined by the General Assembly, are due on 1st January of each year and must be sent to the Treasurer.
-Members more than six (6) months in arrears lose the right to vote in the General Assembly.
+7.4 Membership fees, which are determined by the General Assembly, are due on 1st January of each year and must be sent to the Treasurer.
+Members who have not paid fees for the year in which the General Assembly is meeting, lose the right to vote in the General Assembly.

 7.5 The extra management funds and any additional funds shall comprise the Common Fund of the Association.